Final report for LNC21-456

 Crop yield response to cover crop will be affected by cover crop management through influences on soil moisture, biomass production, soil health and condition at planting etc. By measuring yield response over multiple management systems and environments, the factors which most influence it will become apparent.

-This project works directly with PLWPGs, gathering data from a series of on-farm trials conducted by their member farmers in partnership with professional crop consultants.
-The consultants have existing relationships with some member farmers and either serve directly on the PLWPG Executive Committees or are of council, providing regular programming guidance.
-The Projects relationship with PLWPGs is key for our outreach efforts, more deeply expanding our outreach to the farming community, relying on farmers for peer-to-peer learning and capitalizing on their enthusiasm for conservation.
-Our relationship with the consultants is also important for information dissemination and advocacy because their client base is larger than the PLWPG’s they serve.
-Additionally, we are providing outreach through routine Extension programming and our collective service to several statewide boards and committees.
+This project worked directly with PLWPGs, gathering data from a series of on-farm trials conducted by their member farmers in partnership with professional crop consultants.
+These consultants have existing relationships with some member farmers and either serve directly on the PLWPG Executive Committees or are of council, providing regular programming guidance.
+The Projects relationship with PLWPGs was key for our outreach efforts, more deeply expanding our outreach to the farming community, relying on farmers for peer-to-peer learning and capitalizing on their enthusiasm for conservation.
+Our relationship with the consultants was also important for information dissemination and advocacy because their client base is larger than the PLWPG’s they serve and project results and recommendations inform their management recommendations.
+Additionally, we provided outreach through routine Extension programming and our collective service to several statewide boards and committees.
+The distribution of trial sites is shown in Figure 1 and reflects concentration in counties with active PLWPGs.

-Our cooperating farmers range in CC experience level from little to intermediate, allowing us to investigate first year and cumulative effects.
-At the individual farm level, trials are investigating practices to address the farmers specific questions.
-For a beginner, it may be “can I plant at a lower rate and still get a benefit?”, comparison: low vs recommended rate.
-For the experienced practitioner, questions could be “is the benefit of planting green worth the extra trip and herbicide expense?” or “can I roll-crimp for termination after the crop has emerged?”, the comparison in both cases is: preplant vs. postemergence termination.
-In aggregate, data from these individual trials will allow us to determine the overall yield effect, separate first-year from cumulative effects, identify practices/ factors which contribute most to yield response and calculate net return.
+Cooperating farmers ranged in CC experience level from some to advanced, allowing us to investigate some first year as well as cumulative effects as newer users had yet to implement practices in all fields while experienced users have implemented them over most or all their operations cropland.
+Anecdotal evidence suggest greater usage following corn than soybean, explaining the greater proportion of soybean response trials in this project.
+At the individual farm level, trials investigated practices addressing the farmers specific questions and or management concerns.
+For a beginner, it may be “can I plant at a lower rate and still get a benefit?” comparison: low vs recommended rate.
+For the experienced practitioner, questions could be “is the benefit of planting green worth the extra trip and herbicide expense?” comparing: preplant vs. postemergence termination.
+In aggregate, data from these individual trials allowed us to determine the overall yield effect, somewhat separate first year from cumulative effects, identify practices/ factors which contribute most to yield response and calculate net return to cover.
+All cooperating farmers practice almost exclusive no-tillage (NT) production, most for more than 5 years.
+All trials reported here were conducted in NT systems.

-We limit CC systems to those most common in the region and not allow a species comparison.
-Cropping systems include:
+We intended to limit CC systems to those most common in the region and not allow a species comparison.
+Common regional cropping systems include:

 Research objectives:

-- Determine the impact of CC use on yield of the subsequent crop and the crop which follows;
+- Determine the impact of CC use on yield of the subsequent crop;

 - Separate first-year and cumulative yield effects to determine the immediate impact of CC use;